-This section contains instructions necessary for proper maintenance of the equipment.
-This equipment is designed for years of service with minimal maintenance.
+This section contains instructions necessary for proper maintenance of the semitrailer.
+The 900C series semitrailer is designed for years of service with minimal maintenance.
 However, proper maintenance is important for durability and safe operation and is an owner/user responsibility.